 DeCadence never has a set number of members.
-We like to average around 14-16 members at once, but in the past we have had as many as 19 at a time, and there are currently 15 continuing members in the group.
+We like to average around 12-16 members, but in the past we have had as many as 19 at a time, and there will be 8 continuing members in the group for the Spring 2015 semester.
 Rest assured that if you audition for us, and we feel that you are fully qualified to be in the group, we will take you even if we end up with a larger number of members in a certain section.

 How does the Auditions process work?

 Our auditions consist of two parts.
 Our first round auditions are run by 4-5 members at a time, and are individually scheduled.
-If you make it to the next round, we’ll invite you to our Callback Auditions, a day of musical fun with the entire group!
+If you make it to the next round, we’ll invite you to our Callback Auditions on February 1st, a day of musical fun with the entire group!